kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 The image tag becomes the addon's version due to the `context.metadata.version` points to.
 The real example is [VelaUX](https://github.com/kubevela/catalog/blob/master/addons/velaux/resources/apiserver.cue).
 Other available fields please refer to [metadata](#metadata.yaml(Required)).

-UX/CLI renders all CUE files , `parameter.cue` and data defined in `metadata.yaml` in one context when the addon is enabled, resulting in a set of components that are appended to the application template.
+UX/CLI renders all CUE files , `parameter.cue`, `template.cue`, and data defined in `metadata.yaml` in one context when the addon is enabled.

-#### YAML format resource

-The YAML format resources is just a Kubernetes YAML object, you can define any object one by one in a file.

-It will be directly added to the application as a `K8s-object` type component during rendering.

-For example, the [OCM](https://github.com/kubevela/catalog/tree/master/addons/ocm-hub-control-plane) addon defines all it's resources in the addon.
-All these YAML objects will be rendered as components in an Application.

 ### `definitions/` directory(Optional)

-You can create a definition's file directory under the Addon Registry to store template definition files such as component definitions, trait definitions, and workflowstep definitions.
-It should be noted that since the KubeVela controller is usually not installed in the managed cluster, even if the addon is enabled by setting the `deployTo.runtimeCluster` field in the metadata file (metadata.yaml) to install the addon in the subcluster, the template definition file will not be distributed to sub-clusters.
+You can create a definition's file directory under the Addon Registry to store template definition files such as component definitions, trait definitions, and workflowStep definitions.
+It should be noted that since the KubeVela controller is usually not installed in the managed cluster, even if the addon is enabled by setting the `deployTo.runtimeCluster` field in the metadata file (metadata.yaml) to install the addon in the managed-clusters, the definition file will not be distributed to managed-clusters.

-For example, the [`fluxcd`](https://github.com/kubevela/catalog/tree/master/addons/fluxcd/definitions) addon defines multiple ComponentDefinition and TraitDefinition.
+These definitions can be YAML files those are ComponentDefinition Kubernetes custom resources or CUE files of [vela def file](../../getting-started/definition#customize).

+In some cases, you may want a definition's installation binding to a controller which is defined by a KubeVela application component.
+If the component is disabled by end-user's input parameter, do not apply the definition either.
+You can use the `addon.oam.dev/bind-component` annotation.

+An actual example is [`fluxcd`](https://github.com/kubevela/catalog/tree/master/addons/fluxcd/definitions) addon.

+Component definition `kustomize` has an annotation `"addon.oam.dev/bind-component": "fluxcd-kustomize-controller"`, if end-user enable this addon by `onlyHelmComponents=true` to disable the `fluxcd-kustomize-controller` component.
+This definition won't be applied to control-plane either.

 ### `schemas/` directory(Optional)